for optimal drug delivery

 for children with brain tumors" Dr. Dannis van Vuurden - Group leader

-As the blood-brain barrier (BBB) protects the brain from the effects of harmful substances in the blood, such as waste products and substances that can disrupt the functioning of the brain.
+The blood-brain barrier (BBB) protects the brain from the effects of harmful substances in the blood, such as waste products and substances that can disrupt the functioning of the brain.
 Unfortunately, this barrier also prevents >90% of anti-cancer drugs from entering the brain.
 Because the BBB appears to be a major hurdle in the treatment of children (and adults) with malignant brain tumors, research in the group focuses on new possibilities to better cross or circumvent this barrier.
 Several research projects in the Van Vuurden Group are currently exploring these new avenues of drug delivery, such as focused ultrasound-mediated blood-brain barrier opening (FUS-BBBD) and convection-enhanced delivery (CED).
 Core team members include dr. John Bianco (postdoc) and dr. Yan Su (technician).

 Focused Ultrasound Mediated Blood Brain Barrier Opening